aeraki-framework/aeraki-framework.github.io/README.md

 ## An Example

-If you need to implement an application protocol based on MetaProtocol, you can follow the below steps(use Thrift as an example):
+If you need to implement an application protocol based on MetaProtocol, you can follow the below steps(use Dubbo as an example):

 ### Data Plane